junxit/us-congress-bills-115/metadata.md

 - 2018-09-06 — Senate amendment agreed to: Amendment SA 4014 agreed to in Senate by Unanimous Consent.
 - 2018-09-06 — Senate amendment proposed (on the floor): Amendment SA 4014 proposed by Senator McConnell for Senator Alexander.(consideration: CR S6104-6105; text: CR S6104-6105)
 - 2018-09-06 — Senate amendment submitted
+- 2018-09-07 — Message on Senate action sent to the House.
+- 2018-09-26 — House agreed to Senate amendment with an amendment pursuant to H.Res.
+1082.
+- 2018-09-26 — Resolving differences -- House actions: House agreed to Senate amendment with an amendment pursuant to H.Res.
+1082.